 In our process of bioethanol production biogenic (green), CO2 is produced during the fermentation of sugars.
 By capturing the CO2, we can replace CO2 from fossil sources and improve the carbon footprint of our main product: ethanol.
 We capture this CO2 gas and thus reduce the emissions of greenhouse gas (GHG) therefore improving, therefore, the sustainability of our facilities and final products.
 Our CO2 has the characteristics of food/beverage grade CO2.

 The DDGS (Dried Distillers Grains with Solubles) are the cereal byproduct of our distillation process.
 This high protein animal feed is known to increase efficiency and to lower the risk of subacute acidosis for animals.
-DDGS does no longer contain sugars anymore, since these are turned into alcohol, and therefore contributes to the reduction of enteric emissions (methane gas) from ruminants.
+Having been stripped of all sugars during the ethanol production process, DDGS contribute to the reduction of enteric emissions (methane gas) from ruminants.

 They also replace imports of genetically modified soya from North and South America.

 We have installed gas turbines in order to combine the production of steam, needed in the process for cooking and distillation, and electricity, which we partly use ourselves, and partly reinject on the public network.
 By doing so, instead of using separate sources of electricity and heat, we reduce our natural gas consumption by 30%.